cmeaton/preprocessor_for_dialogue_act_Bi-LSTM/README.md

 ### Preprocessing scripts
 The source code did not include a script to preprocess SWBD data so that it could be fed into the model.
 To solve this problem, I wrote two scripts, *swbd_utterance_parser.py* and *swbd_preprocessor.py*.

 **swbd_utterance_parser.py:** This code inputs the raw transcript files from the SWBD corpus, cleans text data, numerically categorizes DA labels, and saves a clean csv file for each transcript, named by transcript id.
+This has already been run and the parsed data can be found in '/swda_paresed'.
 To run this code, download the SWBD corpus from the link above.
 Depending on how many transcripts you would like to process at once, see lines 12 and 14.
 Call with:

 $ python swbd_utterance_parser.py .